AndrewDaGuy/OurCord-Bot/README.md

 # OurCord-Bot
-A bot made on the ourcord discord library
+A bot made on the [ourcord](https://github.com/ourcord/ourcord) discord library.